 Anytime, Anywhere Mobility

 As the insurance landscape gets more technological and data-driven, the need for insurance companies to deliver responsive, personalized service for both individual and business customers is more important than ever.
 With a conventional phone system, current and prospective customers are often forced to wait for several minutes “for the next available agent,” or they get routed to voicemail again and again.

-But with a hosted VoIP phone system, calls can be forwarded to any mobile or landline, which means that callers have less chance of hearing “thank you for your call…” and more chance of hearing “how may I help you?”
+But with a hosted cloud phone system, calls can be forwarded to any mobile or landline, which means that callers have less chance of hearing “thank you for your call…” and more chance of hearing “how may I help you?”
 What’s more, staff can use the built-in video conferencing feature to engage in some valuable face-time with customers.

 Route Calls to the Right Person the First Time